26 Jan 2016

 Hong Kong's import and export trading sector exports its services mainly in the form of offshore buying and selling of goods.
 Given Hong Kong's proximity and the relocation of Hong Kong's manufacturing bases to the mainland, particularly the Pearl River Delta, the Chinese mainland is a major source of offshore trading activities.
 As Hong Kong manufacturers are diversifying their production activities to other low-cost countries, the offshore trading pattern is expected to reflect the move.

-In the first nine months of 2015, Hong Kong earned US$37 billion from exporting merchanting and trade-related services, accounting for 28% of total services exports.
+In the first nine months of 2015, Hong Kong earned US$26.4 billion from exporting merchanting and trade-related services, accounting for 26.3% of total services exports.

 Industry Development and Market Outlook

-- Despite the global economic slowdown, Hong Kong’s total merchandise trade increased 3.7% to US$977 billion in 2013, followed by a year-on-year (YoY) expansion of 4% in the first ten months of 2015, after expanding by 3.6% in 2014.
+- Suffering from the global economic slowdown, Hong Kong’s total merchandise trade decreased by 2.7% to US$811 billion in the first ten months of 2015, after expanding by 3.6% in 2014.
 In the same period, Hong Kong’s merchandise exports saw a drop of 1.7% YoY, after increasing by 3.2% in the previous year.
-In 2014, Hong Kong's major export markets were the Chinese mainland (54% of total), the EU (9%) and the US (9%).
+In 2014, Hong Kong's major export markets were the Chinese mainland (54% of total), the US (10 %) and the EU (9%).

-- Further, in recent years, Asia has become a more integrated market, thanks also to the various free trade agreements (FTAs) signed in the region.
+- In recent years, Asia has become a more integrated market, thanks to the various free trade agreements (FTAs) signed in the region.
 In particular, the product trade arrangements under the China-ASEAN Free Trade Area (CAFTA) pact, which commenced in 2005 with scheduled tariff elimination completed in 2010, have contributed to higher intra-Asian trade.
 In November 2015, China and ASEAN concluded an upgraded FTA that covers further liberalisation of trade as well as economic, investment and regulatory cooperation.
 This FTA is seen as helping meet the target of boosting bilateral trade to US$1 trillion by 2020.

 - ASEAN as a group is the fourth largest export market and second largest trading partner of Hong Kong, with Vietnam having surpassed Singapore to become Hong Kong’s largest export market in ASEAN since 2013.
-To further capitalise on expanding bilateral trade, Hong Kong and ASEAN began formal negotiations on a Hong Kong-ASEAN Free Trade Agreement (FTA) in July 2014.
-In addition to the reduction and/or elimination of import tariffs, other key elements covered by the FTA include, rules of origin, liberalisation of trade in services, promotion and protection of investment, as well as intellectual property co-operation.
-The HK-ASEAN FTA, expected to be completed in 2016, will foster stronger economic ties between Hong Kong and ASEAN and enhance Hong Kong’s role as a regional trading hub.
+To further capitalise on expanding bilateral trade, Hong Kong and ASEAN began formal negotiations on a Hong Kong-ASEAN Free Trade Agreement (HAFTA) in July 2014.
+In addition to the reduction and/or elimination of import tariffs, other key elements covered by the HAFTA include, rules of origin, liberalisation of trade in services, promotion and protection of investment, as well as intellectual property co-operation.
+The HAFTA is expected to be completed in 2016 to foster stronger economic ties between Hong Kong and ASEAN and enhance Hong Kong’s role as a regional trading hub.